 What sort of consultancy is it?

-Get beneath consulting buzzwords to understand exactly what it is that a firm does because this will have a big impact on the work you do as a new recruit.
-Some specialise in particular functional areas such as IT or HR; while others have a much wider scope.
-Some are known mainly for operational work, others for broader work on strategy and general management.
-Investigate the sectors in which a firm operates.
-Some consultancies operate across a range of industries; others are very specialised.
-Do you want to get a breadth of experience before deciding where to specialise, or do you know where you want to focus already?
-Where a firm claims to work across a range of sectors, ask about the strengths of their different practices and the client base within them.
+The work a firm does will have a big impact on the work you do as a new recruit.
+Some specialise in particular functions such as IT or HR; others will have a much wider scope.
+Some are known mainly for operational work; others for broader work on strategy and management.
+Some consultancies operate across a range of industries, while others are very specialised.
+Consider whether you want to get a breadth of experience before deciding where to specialise, or if you already know where you want to focus.

-Thanks to Nick South, partner and managing director at The Boston Consulting Group, for his help with this article.
+Thanks to Ravi Hanspal, consultant at The Boston Consulting Group, for his help with this article.